 6.1.2.3.2 Transport network requirements for an example RAN architecture

 According to TR 38.913 [5], the NR shall support up to 1GHz system bandwidth, and up to 256 antennas.
-A calculation relative to one of several possible transport deployments applied to a possible RAN architecture example shows that transmission between base band part and radio frequency part requires a bitrate over the transport network of about 614.4Mbps per 10MHz mobile system bandwidth per antenna port.
+A calculation relative to one of several possible transport deployments applied to a possible RAN architecture example shows that transmission between base band part and radio frequency part requires a maximum bitrate over the transport network of about 614.4Mbps per 10MHz mobile system bandwidth per antenna port.

 When the system bandwidth is increasing as well as the number of antenna ports, the required bitrate is linearly increasing.
-An example with rounded numbers is shown in the following table.
+An example of maximum bitrates with rounded numbers is shown in the table below (values on the right).

+Another example of bit rate calculation for the same transport deployment and RAN architecture is added in the table below.
+The calculations in this case use the following parameters values:

+Sampling Frequency for 20MHz = 19.92 Mega Semples per second (MSps)

+Bit Width = 24bits

-Table 6.1.2.2.2-1 Examples of required bitrate on a transmission link for one possible PHY/RF based RAN architecture split
+With such settings the following bitrate requirements are calculatedTable 6.1.2.2.2-1 Examples of optimised and maximum required bitrate on a transmission link for one possible PHY/RF based RAN architecture split